Introducing digital NSW parks passes

 In person: See the list of participating NPWS visitor centres.
 Subject to change.
 Or, visit a Service NSW centre if you need special assistance.

-From 20 April 2021, NPWS annual passes will no longer be available from vehicle entry stations, shops, service stations or other non-NPWS visitor centres that can’t collect all the information required for a digital pass.
+NPWS annual passes are no longer available from vehicle entry stations, shops, service stations or other non-NPWS visitor centres that can’t collect all the information required for a digital pass.

 - You can still receive a $15 discount on a 1-year All Parks Pass or Multi Parks Pass by buying when you renew your NSW vehicle registration online through Service NSW.

-- Eligible visitors can still apply for Seniors Card holder discounts on our annual parks passes, or for the pensioner and veterans NPWS Concession Pass.
+- Eligible visitors can still buy Seniors Card holder discounted annual passes, or apply for the pensioner and veterans NPWS Concession Pass.

-- From 20 April 2021, you'll be able to apply online for seniors’ discount passes, and the pensioner and veterans concession pass for NSW national parks.
+- You can now buy seniors’ discount passes online, and apply online for the pensioner and veterans concession pass for NSW national parks.
 Supporting documentation required.

 All park passes will need to be linked to a specific vehicle, including pensioner and veteran concession passes.
 Find out more about changes to NPWS Concession Cards under the Digital NSW Parks Pass Program.